November 9-12, 2017 $425 early bird price before October 1, $500 after

 · Biomechanical principles for specific adaptations

 · Fresh verbal cues and deliberate prop placement

 · Sequencing skillful group classes utilizing co-contractions and isometrics

 In this unique asana intensive, you’ll develop proficiency in reading the story that each body tells, build confidence and develop your instinct for identifying who would benefit from which pose variation and why.

-Eligible for 30 CEUs and 30 hours of anatomy/asana for those in the 300 Hour program.
+Eligible for 30 CEUs and 30 hours of anatomy/asana for those in the Advanced Study program.